 We’re working on some stuff at VLA that has necessitated looking at other state library association websites.
 I have found them maddening to track down.
 Here is a list I have created from this Wikipedia list and this ALA list (which has additional information).
 Something incorrect?
-Let me know!
-Continue reading “Every state library association website”
+Let me know! [note: an updated version of this now lives on the Vermont Library Association website] Continue reading “Every state library association website”

 We’re going through some growing pains at the Vermont Library Association requiring a lot of email, extended explanations and apologies, and a revisting of what is and is not “normal” for libraries and library associations to do and to know.
 I’ve been quoting John Blyberg quite a bit.

 Some people also just donâ€™t like to step out of their comfort zone.
 They donâ€™t want to absorb new things.
 I was on a top technology trends panel at OLA last January when someone asked, â€œwhat if we donâ€™t want to learn about all these new technologies?â€ (paraphrase).
 I donâ€™t think I was in the mood for hand-holding because my answer was, â€œitâ€™s your job.â€ Really.
 I donâ€™t believe libraries are life support systems for staff.
 We need to work for our bread.
 That means that we have so stop bunting and try to knock it out of the park every single time.
 That takes passion, and too many people in every industry, including libraries, lack it.